Simulation of a Channel with Another Channel: Proofs

-To complete the proof, we need to show that both $\alpha$ and $\alpha'$ converge to zero as $\epsilon$ goes to zero.
-Further, the joint pmf of $(X_Q, Y_Q)$ converges to the desired pmf $p(x)p(y|x)$ as $\epsilon$ converges to zero.
-To complete the proof we also need to show that the expression
+Recall that both $f_1$ and $f_2$ converge to zero as $\epsilon$ goes to zero.
+Furthermore, by~\eqref{eq:conversethm-eps-2} the joint pmf of $(X_T, Y_T)$ converges to the desired pmf $p(x)p(y|x)$ as $\epsilon$ converges to zero.
+Therefore, to complete the proof, it remains to show that the expression

-is a continous function of the joint distribution on $(X,Y)$.
-These are minor details that will be provided in a later version of this article on arXiv.
+is a continuous function of the joint distribution on $(X,Y)$.
+Equivalently, we need to show that the function